Key points about statins

 Your doctor will discuss your cardiovascular risk with you, any possible side effects and how these could affect you.

-Eating a healthy diet, exercising regularly and drinking no more than one alcoholic drink a day have all been shown to improve your cholesterol levels.
-It is best to eat a low-fat diet, and reduce the amount of saturated fat you eat.
+Eating a healthy diet, exercising regularly and having no more than 1 alcoholic drink a day have all been shown to improve your cholesterol levels.
+It's best to eat a low-fat diet, and reduce the amount of saturated fat you eat.

 Read more about ways to reduce your cholesterol

-Statins interact with a few other medicines, including some antibiotics so it is important that you check with your doctor before taking any new medicines.
+Statins interact with a few other medicines, including some antibiotics so it's important that you check with your healthcare provider before taking any new medicines.

 Free helplines